Are you looking for a EMP proof watch or one that’s better for SHTF?

 Best SHTF Watch

-Popular brands include Casio, Seiko, Citizen, and others.
+Popular brands include Casio, Seiko, and Citizen.

 I like a mechanical (wind-up), automatic wind, and battery powered mechanical – so long as there’s no digital readouts (electronic circuits).
 Keep extra batteries stored in a cool place (if you have that type of watch).

-A watch that gets its power from solar, in my opinion may be borderline for SHTF, given the uncertainties of EMP effects on electronic circuits in something like a watch.
+A watch that gets its power from solar, in my opinion may be borderline for SHTF, given the uncertainties of EMP effects on electronic circuits in something like a wrist watch.

-Seiko EMP watch
+Seiko EMP proof watch

 Okay they don’t call it that, but you might as well.